rasky/CryptoFaxPA/README.md

 # CryptoFaxPA 2.0 📠

 After the huge success of the [first model of CryptoFaxPa](https://teamdigitale.governo.it/upload/docs/2018/cryptofax-pa-it.pdf) officially launched on April, 1st 2018, a revamped and much more powerful version is now available.
-It's fully open source.
+Yes, it's fully open source.

 <img src="pics/P1410474.jpg" width="640" />